UK arrest suspect after crossbow triple homicide – DW – 07/10/2024

 British police said they found the 26-year-old male suspected of killing three women in the northwestern London suburb of Bushey.

-The women, aged 25, 28 and 61, were found seriously injured in their home on Tuesday evening and despite efforts by police and emergency services technicians, all three died at the scene.
+The women, aged 25, 28 and 61, were found seriously injured in their home in the neighborhood on Tuesday evening and despite efforts by police and emergency services technicians, all three died at the scene.

 The deceased were the wife and daughters of BBC Radio horse racing commentator John Hunt, who discovered the women upon returning from work at Lingfield Park Racecourse south of London.